 - Cover the sago and let it remain for the whole night or, for at least 8 hours.

-- Mix soaked sabudana with peanut powder and salt.
+- Add soaked sabudana and peanut powder.

 - Cook the mixture over medium heat and stir for about 10 minutes, until sago is crisp.